How to Start a Home Kitchen Business in Dubai

 Can I do this in Abu Dhabi?

-Yes, but the process is different.
-Abu Dhabi uses ADAFSA (Abu Dhabi Agriculture and Food Safety Authority) instead of Dubai Municipality for food safety approvals.
-The licensing authority is ADDED (Abu Dhabi Department of Economic Development) instead of DED.
-Fees and specific requirements differ — check adafsa.gov.ae for Abu Dhabi-specific guidance.
+Yes, but the process differs.
+Abu Dhabi uses ADAFSA instead of Dubai Municipality, and ADDED instead of DED.
+Check adafsa.gov.ae for Abu Dhabi-specific guidance.

 How long does the entire process take, realistically?